 3. Skiing, Snowboarding and Snowshoeing.

-Those seven locations for downhill skiing and snowboarding are: Mount Pakenham, Calabogie Peaks, Camp Fortune, Ski Vorlage, Sommet Edelweiss, Mont Ste-Marie, and Mont Cascades.
-The first two are in Ontario, the other five are in Quebec.
+Those seven locations for downhill skiing and snowboarding are Mount Pakenham, Calabogie Peaks, Camp Fortune, Ski Vorlage, Sommet Edelweiss, Mont Ste-Marie, and Mont Cascades.
+The first two are in Ontario, and the other five are in Quebec.

 People think of Gatineau Park first when planning a cross-country skiing or snowshoeing trip (and for a good reason), but Green Belt, Trans-Canada Trail or even the Ottawa River are all great free alternatives to Gatineau Park.